md-siam/flutter_native_splash_launcher_icons/README.md

 <img align="right" src="screenshots/store_icons/icon1.png" height="190"></img>

-This repo is for teaching us how to implement the "native splash screen" in flutter & also how to generate "app icon" automatically for iOS, Android, & Web platforms.
-You can follow this [YouTube](https://www.youtube.com/watch?v=eMHbgIgJyUQ) video to learn about [flutter_launcher_icons](https://pub.dev/packages/flutter_launcher_icons) package.
+This repo is for teaching us how to implement the "native splash screen" in flutter & also how to generate "app icon" automatically for iOS, Android, & Web platforms.<br>
+Detail information of each of the process is given below with application demo screenshots.

 ## Native Splash Screen

+You can follow this [YouTube](https://www.youtube.com/watch?v=dB0dOnc2k10) video to learn about [flutter_native_splash](https://pub.dev/packages/flutter_native_splash) package.<br>
-All images mush be a PNG file
+**All the images mush be in .png file format**

 ```yaml
 dependencies: